POLICIES & PROCEDURES

 Each student is evaluated and placed into a level at the discretion of the Principal Faculty.
 The director and faculty will not consider any request for a specific student’s level to be changed or reviewed.
 Students who disagree with their level placement are asked to trust the judgment of the Academy Director and faculty.
 All students, regardless of level, are taught by highly experienced faculty, who strive to bring out the best in each of his or her students in each class.

-Students will be required to purchase and wear the proper uniform for each class and performance, please see the website for more details.
+Students are required to purchase and wear the proper uniform for each class and performance as listed on the website for each class.

 Drop Procedure . . .

-Parents must notify the Academy Office in writing of any student dropping from the Academy.
+Parents must notify the Academy Office in writing of any student dropping from the Academy at least 30 days prior to the drop date.
 Refunds or cancellation of recurring charges will be done at the discretion of the Director.

 Program Dismissal . . .